robphoenix/bordeltabernacle.github.io/about.md

 In late 2015 my boss agreed that my job title should be changed to Developer.
-I'm smitten with functional programming and my time these days is spent building stuff with Elixir, Phoenix Framework, Python & JavaScript continually exploring and learning, fiddling about with VMware and Cisco virtual and physical machines, vagrant up-ing, git commit-ing, docker run-ing, gazing into my Linux laptop, avoiding my Windows laptop, attempting to understand
+I'm smitten with functional programming and my time these days is spent building stuff with Elixir, Phoenix Framework, Python & JavaScript, continually exploring and learning, fiddling about with VMware and Cisco virtual and physical machines, vagrant up-ing, git commit-ing, docker run-ing, gazing into my Linux laptop, avoiding my Windows laptop, attempting to understand